aeoliannn/KingdomRushOrigins-2xSpeedMod/README.md

 |---|---|
 | `F` | Toggle 2x speed on/off |
 | Click | Toggle via the "1x Speed" / "2x Speed" button in the bottom HUD (beside skip-wave) |

-## Notes

-- No game files are modified — drops into the save directory only